hyojin-park-neuro/neureca/_posts/2015-06-14-ohbm-award.md

   - merit award
 last_modified_at: ""
 ---
-Dr. Hyojin Park received the Merit Award from the OHBM (Organization for Human Brain Mapping).
-14-18 Jun 2015.
-Honolulu, Hawaii.
+Dr. Hyojin Park received Merit Award 🏆 from the OHBM (Organization for Human Brain Mapping) held in Honolulu, Hawai, 14-18 June 2015.